d3/d3/index.markdown

 [Processing](http://processing.org/), [Raphaël](http://raphaeljs.com/), or
 [Protovis](http://vis.stanford.edu/protovis/), there is no new vocabulary of marks to learn.
 Instead, you build directly on standards such as CSS3, HTML5 and SVG.
-There is no intermediate representation to update; the scene graph is the document itself.
 D3 does not (literally) reinvent the wheel; to render a circle in SVG centered at ⟨50,40⟩ with radius 10, append an `svg:circle` element:

 {% highlight js linenos %}
 svg.append("svg:circle")